jonathondilworth/UoE-MLP/interim-report.md

 *TODO: Maybe add more information relating to our newest proposed idea: Investigating how similarity between instances of data in each proposed dataset can affect the performance of a CNN.*

 *TODO: Perhaps include further elaboration on how this project relates to things that have already been done in the literature.*

+*TODO: maybe look at generative models as a means of creating new data.*

 **2. Research Questions**